Profields includes JQL functions to search issues by the Advanced Searching feature.

 These are project functions, so they must start with "project" and return a list of projects, so they must use the "IN" or "NOT IN" operators.

 Project Navigator search - projectFieldsQuery(PQL query)

 This function returns a list of projects based on a Profields Query Language (PQL).
-You can configure a PQL query in the Project Navigator's Advanced Mode.
+You can configure a PQL query in the The old Project Navigator's Advanced Mode.
 Also, if you need a simple query, you can configure it on the Basic Mode and switch to the Advanced Mode to copy it and then paste it as the argument of the function.

-It is important to notice that the PQL will have double quotation marks in it, so you are going to need to change then into single quotations marks.
+It is important to notice that the PQL will have double quotation marks in it, so you are going to need to change them into single quotations marks.
 Please, be careful when doing this.

 Example: You need to find all issues which their project is type "Business" and their lead is "User 1"

 Go to Project Navigator and in the Project Type Filter select "Business", then in the Project Lead Filter select "User 1".
 As the result of this query, in our instance, we get 2 projects.

 2 - Change the filter mode to "Advanced Search".

 3 - Copy the query located in the textbox.